Preventing Sled Theft Protects Your Riding Season…

 My Last Word on Preventing Sled Theft

 One final note.
 This article is about preventing sled theft.
-So, I’m not spending much time talking about the various tracking devices available that may help find your toys as or after they’re stolen.
-As worthy as some may be, they don’t prevent theft, but are a good tool in a small arsenal that sometimes helps with recovery.
-So don’t think for a minute that you’re preventing sled theft with tracking alone.
+So, I’m not spending much time talking about tracking devices that may help find your toys as or after they’re stolen.
+As worthy as they are, they don’t prevent theft, but can be an exceptional safety net to help with sled recovery.

 That said, preventing sled theft all comes down to how far you are willing to go.
 How much can you afford to spend?
 How much minor inconvenience are you willing to settle for up front fiddling with security devices?
 What do you think the risk level is for your winter toys being stolen?
 From home?
 From cottage?
 And from any and every place you may stop overnight during the winter?
 What is protecting your winter toys and your snowmobiling season really worth to you?
 Whatever security measures you choose, take plenty of photos with them in place so, if worst comes to worst, you can prove the reasonable efforts you made at preventing sled theft.